JohnGarbutt/ansible-role-ceph-manila-mount/README.md

 # ansible-role-ceph-manila-mount

-This repository is being used to automate the customization of a spark cluster
+This repository is being used to automate the customization of various clusters and includes roles for:
-including:

 * Adds OpenStack clouds.yaml file (role: `openstack-conf`)
 * Adds specific keystone users, password from keystone-pam, ssh keys from Nova